arnejad/ACE-DNV/README.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 955590.

-We would like to thank all of the researchers who helped us by providing the impelementation of their work to the public:
+We would like to thank the researchers who helped us by providing the impelementation of their work publicly.
+Parts of this code is extracted from these repositories.
+Those files start with a commented link to the original repo:
 1. https://github.com/elmadjian/OEMC
 2. https://github.com/Huangying-Zhan/DF-VO
 3. https://github.com/szagoruyko/cvpr15deepcompare